Behind the bar RSA training videos

 - What other potential implications could result if an unduly intoxicated person was served liquor?

-- Overall do you think the bar staff did a good job in identifying the signs of undue intoxication and dealing with it the situation?
+- Overall do you think the bar staff did a good job in identifying the signs of undue intoxication and dealing with the situation?

 - Would you have done anything differently?